Burn Up!: Plot

 Police Officers Maki, Reimi and Yuka are stuck on traffic patrol when they would prefer to be involved in more "exciting" police duties.
 All that changes when they join in a police chase after a kidnapped girl.
 As a result, they become involved in the case of a white slavery organization run by the politically connected businessman Samuel McCoy.

-While going to the aid of another girl, Yuka is then kidnapped by McCoy’s men.
-Frustrated at the inaction by the Police Department to prosecute McCoy and rescue Yuka, Maki and Reimi take what they need from the police armory, including police assault carrier, and go to her rescue creating mayhem in their wake.
+The three decide to scope out a night club to see if they can catch the kidnappers in the act.
+While consoling a girl who said she was stood up by her boyfriend, Yuka is kidnapped by McCoy’s men.
+Maki and Reimi try to rescue her, but are beaten and poisoned by Gonnack.
+After they receive an antidote at the hospital, Maki and Kenji plead with the chief for permission to prosecute McCoy and save Yuka, but are denied.
+Frustrated by the inaction, Maki and Reimi take what they need from the police armory, including a police assault carrier, and raid McCoy's compound whilst creating mayhem in their wake.

+After rescuing Yuka and all the other enslaved girls, Maki and Reimi go after McCoy.
+Their mission is thwarted when Sayaka (who was the girl at the club), pretends to be another slave, but then shoots and incapacitates them both.
+McCoy reveals himself and he and his men torture Maki and Reimi, but they are saved when Kenji, Banba and the rest of the police force come to rescue them.

 Background

-There are three series that are sequels to Burn Up.
-Two of the series, Burn Up W (an OVA in 4 parts) and Burn Up Excess (13 parts) form a mostly united story arc.
+There are three series that are remake/reboot to Burn Up.
+Two of the series, Burn Up W (4 episodes) and sequel Burn Up Excess (13 episodes) form a mostly united story arc.
 Many of the characters in Burn Up also appear in Excess, but have different names.
 The third series, Burn Up Scramble!, is unrelated to the other 2 series, except that it is a complete re-envisioning of the series.